Two Centimetres – Part 4

 You can read Part 3: Delays, misunderstandings, and a lackadaisical attitude here

-December 3 finally arrived, and Deborah is bracing herself to hear the results of her biopsy.
+December 3 finally arrived, and Maria is bracing herself to hear the results of her biopsy.

 The dermatologist tells her she has an invasive form of nodular melanoma and the cancer was already in stage 3.
 She needs an immediate scan and surgery to remove the melanoma.

-For the uninitiated, there are only 4 stages to melanoma and Deborah may not have long to live.
+For the uninitiated, there are only 4 stages to melanoma and Maria may not have long to live.